-Hsu Shu-Ching, Taiwanese weightlifter and two times Olympic Champion officially announced to IWF her retirement from competitive weightlifting, dated from the date of 5th June 2018.
+Hsu Shu-Ching, Chinese Taipei weightlifter and two times Olympic Champion officially announced to IWF her retirement from competitive weightlifting, dated from 5th June 2018.

 At a press conference, she said: “I am still recovering from serious injuries sustained last year and cannot undergo training in full.
 After discussing the matter with my coach, my doctor, the Chinese Taipei Weightlifting Association and leaders in various organizations, I have decided to withdraw from training for the Asian Games in Jakarta and end my career as an athlete,” she said.